6-sensor Temperature Monitor for Bee Hives

 Monitor technical details

 The monitor is based on a Ceech Astri Arista board with a real time clock, micro SD card writer/reader, a 18650 4.2V battery, and six DS18B20 waterproof temperature sensors.
+Note that the Ceech Astri Arista boards that we received had the SDA/SCL contact labels the wrong way round.
+This was taken into consideration when connecting the real time clock.

 A fuller account of the equipment is here.